-flows depend on the same fundamentals in their reduced form.
-Third, we estimate the link function of ad-valorem trade costs on tariff and non-tariff barriers, using the joint density of their random components.
-This approach is a multivariate generalization of the dose-response-function estimation in Flores et al. (2012).
-We present evidence of a non-log-linear mapping of the trade-policy variables with ad-valorem trade costs.
+First, trade data-here, for 115 countries and 128 sectors-are decomposed to extract information on exogenous producer-country-sector fundamentals as well as total ad valorem trade frictions.
+Second, machine-learning algorithms are used to decompose tariff and nontariff policy barriers into their deterministic (predicted) and residual (random) parts.
+In line with the literature on optimal trade policy (Bond and Syropoulos, 1996), Ossa (2011, 2014), Felbermayr, Jung, and Larch (2013), we impose that trade policy and trade flows depend on the same fundamentals in their reduced form.
+Third, we estimate the link function of ad valorem trade costs on tariff and nontariff barriers, using the joint density of their random components.
+This approach is a multivariate generalization of the dose-response-function estimation in Flores, Flores-Lagunes, Gonzalez, and Neumann (2012).
+We present evidence of a nonlog-linear mapping of the trade-policy variables with ad valorem trade costs.

-We find that the marginal effect of an increase in tariffs is very strong for very low and medium tariff barriers, while it is much weaker and even close to zero for very high tariff barriers, especially, when non-tariff barriers are high.
-Non-tariff barriers increase trade costs, in particular, for very low initial levels of non-tariff barriers.
-For medium levels of non-tariff barriers, marginal effects on trade costs can actually be trade-costreducing which is owed to the beneficial effects of some technical barriers to trade.
-These patterns are consistent with tariff and non-tariff avoidance at high levels of these costs (see Fisman and Wei, 2004, Javorcik and Narciso, 2008, Sequeira, 2016, and Demir and Javorcik, 2017), and with a lacking usage of granted preferential tariffs at low mostfavored-nation tariff levels (see Herin, 1986, Francois et al., 2006, Estevadeordal et al., 2008, Fugazza and Nicita, 2013, Krishna et al., 2021).
+We find that the marginal effect of an increase in tariffs is very strong for very low and medium tariff barriers, while it is much weaker and even close to zero for very high tariff barriers, especially, when nontariff barriers are high.
+Nontariff barriers increase trade costs, in particular, for very low initial levels of nontariff barriers.
+For medium levels of nontariff barriers, marginal effects on trade costs can actually be trade-cost-reducing, which is owed to the beneficial effects of some technical barriers to trade.
+These patterns are consistent with tariff and nontariff avoidance at high levels of these costs (see Fisman and Wei (2004), Javorcik and Narciso (2008), Sequeira (2016), and Demir and Javorcik (2018)), and with a lacking usage of granted preferential tariffs at low most favored nation tariff levels (see Herin (1986), Francois, Hoekman, and Manchin (2006), Estevadeordal, Freund, and Ornelas (2008), Fugazza and Nicita (2013), Krishna, Salamanca, Suzuki, and Martincus (2021)).

-To demonstrate the importance of these non-linearities we feed the estimated tradepolicy gradients into a quantitative multi-country, multi-sector general-equilibrium model of trade and evaluate the effect of a unilateral increase in US tariffs on Chinese imports of 10 percentage points.
+To demonstrate the importance of these nonlinearities, we feed the estimated trade-policy gradients into a quantitative multicountry, multisector general-equilibrium model of trade and evaluate the effect of a unilateral increase in US tariffs on Chinese imports of 10 percentage points.
 The effects of this particular policy change would be severely underestimated by a customary modeling of trade costs as log-linear in tariffs compared to the flexible-gradient approach proposed in this paper.
-The average reduction across all treated sector-level US import shares from China is about 7 percentage points larger with the flexible-gradient approach and total US imports from China (evaluated at benchmark income levels) fall by 6% as compared to only 3% under an ad-valorem specification.
+The average reduction across all treated sector-level US import shares from China is about 7 percentage points larger with the flexible-gradient approach and total US imports from China (evaluated at benchmark income levels) fall by 6% as compared to only 3% under an ad valorem specification.

-2 The effect of trade policy in gravity models of international trade
+2. The effect of trade policy in gravity models of international trade

-Quantitative work in international economics on the effect of trade-policy changes is almost exclusively based on gravity models for at least three reasons: (i) the empirical success of structural gravity estimation (Head and Mayer, 2014), (ii) the wide range of theoretical general-equilibrium trade models leading to a gravity equation including models with appealing micro-foundations (Costinot and Rodriguez-Clare, 2014), and (iii) the parsimonious nature that allows researchers to quantify the (welfare) consequences of changes in fundamentals relying on only very few key parameters - in particular estimates of the so called trade elasticity - while still being able to take into account generalequilibrium effects.
+Quantitative work in international economics on the effect of trade-policy changes is almost exclusively based on gravity models for at least three reasons: (i) the empirical success of structural gravity estimation (Head and Mayer, 2014), (ii) the wide range of theoretical general-equilibrium trade models leading to a gravity equation including models with appealing microfoundations (Costinot and Rodriguez-Clare, 2014), and (iii) the parsimonious nature that allows researchers to quantify the (welfare) consequences of changes in fundamentals relying on only very few key parameters-in particular, estimates of the so-called trade elasticity-while still being able to take into account general-equilibrium effects.7